 Virtual lock switch

-The Level Lock virtual switches are available on the main screen in the Home app.
+The Level Bolt virtual switches are available on the main screen in the Home app.
 Unlocking and locking are as simple as tapping on the lock button.

-Since the Level Lock works with HomeKit, it can also be controlled via Siri.
+Since the Level Bolt works with HomeKit, it can also be controlled via Siri.
 For example, I can unlock my back door by telling Siri, “Hey Siri, unlock Back Door lock.”

 Remote controlling deadbolts is cool, but using HomeKit automations with them is even cooler.
 If you take advantage of location tracking, you can automatically have the deadbolts lock when you leave.
 You can also have them unlock when you arrive and then auto lock soon after that.